Special Educational Needs and Disability (SEND) information

 The needs of those who have particular strengths or weaknesses are normally met by the teacher in the classroom situation.
 The staff work closely as a team, sharing expertise in planning for individual children.
-The guidance of the school’s Special Educational Needs and Disability Co-ordinator (SENDCo), Mrs Alison Leach, Educational Psychologists and that of other outside agencies is sought whenever necessary.
+The guidance of the school’s Special Educational Needs and Disability Co-ordinator (SENDCo), Mrs Alison Sassoli, Educational Psychologists and that of other outside agencies is sought whenever necessary.
 Parents are involved at every stage so that they have full information about their child’s progress and so that they can add their own support where necessary.

 Please see SEND information below.

 Please click on the documents below to read about our SEND provision and to look at our SEND policy.